NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/add_tool.md

 14. Open an issue in https://github.com/NeuroDesk/neurocontainers/issues notifying that your app appears in the start menu and tested.
 The app will be included in the next release of Neurodesktop, and will be mentioned in the public announcement that accompanies the release.
 If the app is not in the start menu or not working as expected based on your earlier testing, open an issue as well, and report it.

-15. If somebody wants to use the application before the next release of Neurodesktop is out, you can instruct them to use the command in step 13 above instead of the deafult commands given in the user install instructions.
+15. If somebody wants to use the application before the next release of Neurodesktop is out, you can instruct them to use the command in step 13 above instead of the default commands given in the user install instructions.

 16. Consider contributing a tutorial about the new tool: https://github.com/NeuroDesk/neurodesk.github.io/tree/main/content/en/tutorials